dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2109: Race is socially constructed, not a merit determinant.
+### T2109: Race is a social construct and doesn’t determine worth.

 |Support|
 |---|